In this 3-minute read:

 In order to help strengthen the national economy, the federal government has enacted the CARES Act, which allocates $2 trillion to help businesses and individuals to get through the next couple of months.

 The Paycheck Protection Program (PPP) is providing loans for up to $10 million to small businesses under the CARES Act.
-Eligible businesses can already start applying for these loans (and we recommend you apply NOW if you haven’t already.
-Click to start your free application).
+Eligible businesses can already start applying for these loans (and we recommend you apply NOW if you haven’t already).

 Are all small businesses eligible for PPP loans?